tillbiskup/aspecd/docs/roadmap.rst

 For later versions
 ==================

-* Basic processing and analysis steps, such as baseline correction, normalisation, integration, algebra, slice extraction and projection for N-D datasets, peak finding, SNR determination, denoising
+* Basic processing and analysis steps, such as baseline correction, normalisation, integration, differentiation, algebra (both scalar and with datasets), slice extraction and projection for N-D datasets, peak finding, SNR determination, denoising, filtering, noise

 * Templates for creating derived packages